 - Have fun.
 Staycations can be awesome and sometimes far more relaxing than worrying about itineraries and flights, and running around all day sightseeing.

 Plan your budget staycation

-Even if you prefer a more spontaneous staycation style, I encourage you to at least do a little advance planning to help you stay on budget.
+Even if you prefer a more spontaneous staycation style, I encourage you to at least do a little planning to help you stay on budget.

 In fact, I would recommend that you set a staycation budget just like you would for any other “trip.”
 This will give you a realistic picture of how much you can splurge on special activities or meals out.